jeremiak/jeremiak.com/_posts/2022-12-04-leg-hearings-whisper-transcripts.md

 There's a class of tools called "speech to text" that take audio/video of human language and generate a text version.
 Duh.
 A company called OpenAI released a speech to text tool named [Whisper](https://openai.com/blog/whisper/) and it's been getting rave reviews across my Twitter/Mastodon feeds.
 The idea is that you give it a video and out comes the transcript.
 Seems perfect for this experiment!

-So here's what we'll do:
-1. We'll find a hearing and run it through Whisper
-2. And then we'll see how the generated closed captioning compares to the set offered by the state
+So here's what we're gonna do: run a video of a hearing through Whisper and then see how the generated closed captioning compares to the set offered by the state.

 I selected a recent California Senate hearing concerning an issue near and dear to my heart, the state's campaign finance disclosure system called [CAL-ACCESS](https://cal-access.sos.ca.gov/).

 Some real quick background on the hearing:

-1. The system was originally deployed in 2000 and in 2017 the legislature passed a bill to build a replacement system called the "**C**AL-**A**CCESS **R**eplacement **S**ystem" or "CARS".
+* The system was originally deployed in 2000 and in 2017 the legislature passed a bill to build a replacement system called the "**C**AL-**A**CCESS **R**eplacement **S**ystem" or "CARS".
 Cars... yuck.
-2. So far the state's spent at least $30 million dollars and has almost nothing to show for it.
+* So far the state's spent at least $30 million dollars and has almost nothing to show for it.
 Things were apparently so bad that current Secretary of State Weber [scraped the project and started over in June 2021](https://www.sos.ca.gov/campaign-lobbying/cal-access-replacement-system-project-cars-updates/CARS-news-and-updates).
-3. As of the hearing, CARS is not expected to be available to the public until at least 2026.
+* As of the hearing, CARS is not expected to be available to the public until at least 2026.

 Hence, the oversight hearing - which [I attemped to live tweet](https://twitter.com/jeremiak/status/1597643021738471424).

 Anyway, I fed the video to the robot and it generated captions.
-I was heavily guided by [this blog post](https://www.assemblyai.com/blog/how-to-run-openais-whisper-speech-recognition-model/) and used the following steps:

-1. Installed `ffmpeg` and then used `pip` to install the `whisper` CLI
-2. Downloaded the video as `hearing.mp4`
-3. Ran the tool `whisper hearing.mp4`.
-This part took _a long time_.
-On my Intel chip Macbook Pro it took over 24 hours.
-In fact, at the time this post was first published only 1 hour and fifty four minutes had been transcribed of the 2 hour and 4 minute long hearing - but that's enough to make the point.
+This part took _a long time_, like over 24 hours on my Intel chip Macbook Pro.
+In fact, at the time this post was first published only 1 hour and fifty four minutes had been transcribed of the 2 hour and 4 minute long hearing.
+I think that's enough to make the point.
-4. Convert the output to WebVTT using [this Observable notebook](https://observablehq.com/@jeremiak/whisper-ai-output-to-webvtt)`

-The result was surprising!
+And the result was surprising!
 Surprisingly good, that is.
 You can check it out for yourself below.

-And please do because I'm not a person who regularly uses assistive technology so I'm unclear if these new captions will be better in all circumstances.
+In fact please do because I'm not a person who regularly uses assistive technology so I'm unclear if these new captions will be better in all circumstances.
 If you do frequently use assistive technology I'd love to hear your take!

 Here's the hearing, toggle back and forth between the closed captioning sources to see the difference: